hashxim/hconMD/Work_MD/Effect of sugar on Brain.md

 And that's why dopamine level off when food becomes boring.

 What happens when you eat sugar instead of balanced meal?
 If don't eat sugar much, the effect would be same as balanced meal.
 But if you eat too much sugar, the dopamine level does not level out.
 Eating lots of sugar will continue to feel rewarding.
 Here sugar behaves little bit like a drug because of which people are hooked on sugary foods.
-Overconsumption of sugar can have addictive effects on the brain
+Overconsumption of sugar can have addictive effects on the brain.

-What happens in brain which makes sugary food hard to resist?